npersonn/integrate-polarsteps/README.txt

 == Changelog ==

+= 0.3.2 =
+* Fixing issue on Admin-page, not showing the correct polarsteps_username

 = 0.3.1 =
 * Fixing issue of incomplete data-sets from API.
 Added Update-Query for missing location names